JGPOG/matplotlib_resampler/README.md

 ### High Performance Time-Series Visualization

-A python package for universal **data downsampling and interactive visualization** using Matplotlib and tsodwnsampler.
+A python package for universal **data downsampling and interactive visualization** using Matplotlib and tsdownsampler.

-`matplot_enhanced` improves scalability of `Matplotlib` for visualizing massive time-series datasets.
+`matplotlib_resampler` improves scalability of `Matplotlib` for visualizing massive time-series datasets.
 The library *dynamically* **resamples time-series data respective to the current graph view**, ensuring fast, responsive updates during panning or zooming.